goodmattg/goodmattg.github.io/content/quotes.md

 # Quotes

+Sun Tzu, The Art of War
+>“Let your plans be dark and impenetrable as night, and when you move, fall like a thunderbolt.”

 Excerpt From: Mo Yan & Howard Goldblatt.
 “Red Sorghum.”
 Penguin Books, 2012-01-18.
 Apple Books.
 >“They killed, they looted, and they defended their country in a valiant, stirring ballet that makes us unfilial descendants who now occupy the land pale by comparison.
 Surrounded by progress, I feel a nagging sense of our species’ regression”